CANTON A Lewis County woman and the St. Lawrence County court she stood before faced criticism from a victim Monday morning.

 What Ms. Richards may not want to hear is that the system isnt just about punishment, he said.
 It is about rehabilitation first, that people can show they can change and that is something I think you have done.

-Deline faced an issue with her sentence, however, in that the offender accountability program that she was supposed to participate in, conducted by Catholic Charities, would not enroll her, as it is restricted to males only.
+Ms. Deline faced an issue with her sentence, however, in that the offender accountability program that she was supposed to participate in, conducted by Catholic Charities, would not enroll her, as it is restricted to males.